 Fun little project which I wish I’d given myself more time to perfect but there are always choices to be made.
 Time being the one thing I can’t seem to stretch.

 Some feature strongly defined focal points while other subjects are diffused, allowing you to meander through the tangles of flowers, leaves and stems.
 Koi provide the pivotal “Turning Point” between the water and air while leaving ripples which you know will be gone again in moments.
-Tibetan prayer flags wave in the breeze sharing the brilliance of Koi colors.
+Tibetan prayer flags flutter in the breeze sharing the brilliance of Koi colors.
 Time, movement and transience are significant subjects in these meditative paintings.

 Visiting this show brought such a burst of the voluptuous joy of color and passion to an otherwise gray day that I was compelled to share it with others.